 Must Nutrition Information Be Provided for Alcoholic Beverages?
 Section 4205 mandates the disclosure of nutrition information regarding all "food that is a standard menu item."
-Under the Food, Drug, and Cosmetic Act, "food" is defined to include "articles used for food or drink."
+FD&C Act § 403(q)(5)(H)(i).
+Under the FD&C Act, "food" is defined to include "articles used for food or drink."
+FD&C Act, § 201(f).
 Citing this statutory definition, the FDA takes the position that alcoholic beverages are "food" subject to FDA jurisdiction.
+76 Fed.
+Reg.
+19202.

 Nevertheless, the FDA proposes that the new "labeling requirements ... do not apply to alcoholic beverages."
+76 Fed.
+Reg.
+19233 (proposed 21 C.F.R. § 101.11(b)(1)(ii)).
 The FDA's rationale is that primary responsibility over the labeling of most alcoholic beverages resides with another agency (the Alcohol and Tobacco Tax and Trade Bureau, which is part of the Treasury Department).
-Thus although the FDA believes labeling would result in health benefits, it will not require this labeling because the FDA believes that "it is not clear that Congress intended for the nutrition information disclosures required by section 4205 to apply to alcoholic beverages"
+76 Fed.
+Reg.
+19202; see also 27 U.S.C. § 205(e) (authorizing the Treasury to issue labeling regulations).
+Thus, although the FDA believes labeling would result in health benefits, the FDA also believes that "it is not clear that Congress intended for the nutrition information disclosures required by section 4205 to apply to alcoholic beverages ...."
+76 Fed.
+Reg.
+19203.

 How Accurate Must the Nutrition Information Be?
 Menu labeling is hardly an exact science.
 A July 2011 study comparing the calorie content of foods to the claims posted on restaurant menus found that virtually no menu disclosures were accurate to within 10 calories.
 Some menu claims understated calorie content by hundreds of calories.
 On the whole, calories were overstated as often as they were understated.
-The authors of the study viewed "poor quality control of portion size" as the likely cause of the inaccuracies.9
+The authors of the study viewed "poor quality control of portion size" as the likely cause of the inaccuracies.
 Section 4205 requires restaurants to have a "reasonable basis" for their claims.
+FD&C Act 403(q)(5)(H)(iv).
 The FDA interprets this phrase to mean (among other requirements) that dishes must have no more than 120 percent of the calories, sugars, fats, cholesterol, or sodium declared.
+76 Fed.
+Reg.
+19235 (proposed 21 C.F.R. § 101.11(c)(4)).